mvp5464/interviewPrep/JavaScript.md

 const fruits = ["Banana", "Orange", "Apple", "Mango", "Kiwi"];
 fruits.copyWithin(2, 0);
 fruits.copyWithin(2, 0, 2);
+array.copyWithin(target, start, end)
+# target: The index (position) to copy the elements to.
+# start: The start index (position).
+Default is 0.
+# end: The end index (position).
+Default is the array length.

 # method overwrites the existing values + does not add items to the array + does not change the length of the array